KVLite/library_project/README.md

 ## Conclusion

-This project demonstrates the application of SQL skills in creating and managing a library management system.
+This project demonstrates the use of SQL in creating and managing a library management system.
 It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.

 ## Author - Kelle Vaughn

-This project showcases SQL skills essential for database management and analysis.
-For more content on SQL and data analysis, connect with me through the following channels:

 - **LinkedIn**: [Connect with me professionally](www.linkedin.com/in/kellevaughn-pmp)